listenToRipley/python/Notes/Django.md

 If you are using a given variable to return a given template, then you would pass in the value type and variable name to that the path: `<type:variable_name>` and then specify the view.
 This will allow you to call the database with that value as the parameter.

+You can create relative links by adding the value to the front `path/<type:variable_name>`.

+To create relative paths in the template, you would add the matching value to your href.
+The sames goes for creating absolute paths.
+Neither of these methods are considered best practice as it will require changes to all locations where the path is used instead of changes to a single variable.

 ## General Info

 WSGI - Web Server Gateway Interface, this application is responsible for serving the rest of our application to the web and different end clients, (ex. ngix or apache).
 This is the default option.